 Beta Testing is one of the conventional types of Software Testing which is done by the client.
 It is acted in the Real Environment prior to releasing the product for the real end-users.

-Beta Testing is carried-out to make sure that there are no significant issues in the product or software and it fulfills the business necessities from an end-users perspective.
+Beta Testing is carried out to make sure that there are no significant issues in the product or software and it fulfils the business necessities from an end user’s perspective.
 Beta Testing is fruitful when the client acknowledges the product.

 8. Black Box Testing